-(vegan and gluten-free cornbread!
+(Vegan and gluten-free pumpkin cornbread!
 This post is sponsored through my partnership with Blue Diamond Almond Breeze.)

 It can be difficult to think of an intro for a recipe when you’re still in the process of eating and swooning over it.
 I thought about creating an air-tight defense for my arguably overeager use of canned pumpkin before fall’s official arrival, but I realized it’s not needed.
 Just try it, and I think you’ll see things my way.